sm/sm_deploy/README.md

 after_.
 For example around steps a - f there is a 'before_deploy' and an 'after_deploy'

+Hooks are only run if the hook file is executable, otherwise the file is considered disabled.

+Hooks are looked for and run from two places, shared then repository.
+First hooks are run from the shared_path/deploy/ directory and then from the shared_path/project_name/config/deploy/ directory.

 If you want to execute a task before the code is moved in place but after everything is setup in the staging area, use 'before_replace_current' hook.